CoderDojoTC/micropython/docs/misc/glossary.md

 * [MicroPython Documentation on FrameBuffer](https://docs.micropython.org/en/latest/library/framebuf.html)
 ]

+#### Interrupts
+A type of signal used to pause a program and execute a different program.
+We use interrupts to pause our program and execute a different program when a button is pressed.

 #### I2C
 A communications protocol common in microcontroller-based systems, particularly for interfacing with sensors, memory devices and liquid crystal displays.